 Every summer the island of Syros, the birthplace of Markos Vamvakaris, hosts a rebetiko festival in his honor featuring lectures, workshops, seminars, and concerts.
 The Greek Vibe will post a story on this in the coming period.

-Meanwhile, 28-year-old Italian filmmaker and rebetiko enthusiast Thomas Kunstler offers a wonderful and imaginative glimpse into the rebetiko subculture in this touching short video.
+Meanwhile, Italian filmmaker and rebetiko enthusiast Thomas Kunstler offers a wonderful and imaginative glimpse into the rebetiko subculture in this touching short video.
 He is preparing a stop-motion animation film about the life of Markos to be titled Markos – The Film.

 ♫ I end today’s post with an “aptaliko” recorded by the great Markos (Vamvakaris) in 1935.
 The song titled “Hthes to Vrady sto Skotadi” (Last Night in the Dark) tells the tale of two ‘dark men’ (or cops) who tracked a poor lad down seeking some of his stash.